Posts

 Image

-We ’ re taking a short break from posting Magic at War blogs while we research and prepare the next batch.
+*** Update: Blogs will continue in 2025 *** We ’ re taking a short break from posting Magic at War blogs while we research and prepare the next batch.
 Also, to give us time to work on other magic-military history research and writing projects.
 You ’ ll hear about these here first, so check back soon!
 Since 2019, we ’ ve posted 90 articles.
 See the full index here .
 Future articles will include: Rovi: The Welsh Wizard fights for his country Turn to that light!: Magicians in the A.R.P.
 The Magicians of Auschwitz Cyril Branson: Heroism beneath the sea WW2’s top 10 magic book Al Sharpe: entertaining the troops Paul Kerr: The Battle of the Bulge Stars in Battledress: magic on the frontline D-Day magicians Kalanag: The Nazi’s magician “Calling Doctor Magic!”
-The Great Carmo: A trouper entertaining the troops Carlton: Back to war The Eccentric Entrepreneur: Sir Julian Chan Emilie Clifton: A Tuskegee Airman The core theme over the last year-and-a-half has been magicians who have found themselves in captivity, in prisoner-of-war camps
+The Great Carmo: A trouper entertaining the troops Carlton: Back to war The Eccentric Entrepreneur: Sir Julian Chan Emilie Clifton: A Tuskegee Airman The core theme over the last year-and-a-half has been magicians who have found themse

 Even more WW2-themed magic tricks